Tuesday, February 27, 2023 3:30 - 5:30 p.m.

 WHEN TO APPLY

-It is advisable that you apply for your license two to three weeks before your wedding day but not more than 35 days prior to the ceremony.
+It is advisable that you apply for your license two to three weeks before your wedding day and not more than two months prior to the ceremony.
 Appointments are necessary.
-Once the marriage license is issued, it is valid for 30 days in the State of Wisconsin.
-There is a five day waiting period before newly issued marriage license can be used.
-In cases with extenuating circumstances you may petition the County Clerk for a waiver of the five (5) day waiting period, the waiver fee is $25.00.
+Once the marriage license is issued it is valid for 60 days in the State of Wisconsin.
+There is a three day waiting period before newly issued marriage license can be used.
+In cases with extenuating circumstances you may petition the County Clerk for a waiver of the three (3) day waiting period, the waiver fee is $25.00.
 Contact the County Clerk’s office for more information.

 Applicants must make their own arrangements in securing an officiant for their ceremony prior to application.
 The name, title, mailing address and phone number of the person performing the ceremony is required when applying.
 A list of Waukesha County Judges and Court Commissioners who may be available to perform ceremonies can be found here.